mzamora/mzamora.github.io/index.md

 I'm a professional engineer from Chile, where I worked at the [FCFM Energy Center](http://www.centroenergia.cl) for three years.
 When I'm done with grad school, I'll go back home and work at the [University of Chile](http://www.dimec.uchile.cl).
 I'm also a human being and have a political and moral view that usually impact what I do and how I work.

-## Some of my interests
+## Some interests
 * Cloud modeling and solar resource for energy production
 * Fluid dynamics and turbulence
-* Renewable energy technologies: Solar thermal storage units, vertical axis wind/tidal turbines
+* Distributed renewable energy technologies
 * Energy access and technology impact on societies
 * Open source hardware